160K COVID-19 Records: Vulnerability in Avicena Medical Laboratory

 Senior Security Consultant

-Dardan Prebreza (OSCP) is a Senior Security Consultant at Bishop Fox.
-In this role, Dardan focuses on red teaming, internal and external network penetration testing, as well as, web and cloud penetration testing.
+Dardan Prebreza (OSCP) is a Bishop Fox Senior Security Consultant alumnus.
+In this role, Dardan focused on red teaming, internal and external network penetration testing, as well as, web and cloud penetration testing.

 Prior to joining Bishop Fox, Dardan was a consultant at Ernst & Young Belgium, part of the Ernst & Young Advanced Security Center.
 Dardan's responsibilities included performing penetration testing for the financial sector.